- Habitat Home

 - Projects will primarily be funded through cooperative agreements.

-- $9 million is available for selected projects.
+- Up to $9 million will be available for selected projects.

 - We will accept proposals that range from $100,000 to $5 million over a one- to three-year project period.